top of page

 Source: GR No. 21/2021.

-The application for the approval of KKPRL for business activities shall be submitted through OSS system.
+The application for the approval of KKPRL for business activities shall be submitted through the OSS system.
 If the MoMAF does not issue approval of KKPRL for business activities within 20 (twenty) days, such approval shall be issued by the OSS agency.

 The application for the approval of KKPRL for non-business activities shall be submitted through an electronic system organized by the MoMAF.
-If the MoMAF does not issue such approval within 20 (twenty) days, it will be issued by the electronic system organized by the MoMAF.
+If the MoMAF does not issue such approval within 20 (twenty) days, it will be issued via the electronic system organized by the MoMAF.

 Issuance of Confirmation of Sea Space Conformity Procedures